mstoodle/jekyll-now/about.md

 permalink: /about/
 ---

-I am Mark Stoodley, born in Toronto, Ontario.
+I am Mark Stoodley, living and working in Markah, Ontario, Canada.
 I spent many many years in school learning about computer engineering and did graduate work in compilers and computer architecture.
 I am a husband and a father, which has left me not taking my self very seriously.

 ### More Information